jessym/react-seo-tools/README.md

 - generate SEO-related tags for the HTML `<head>` section
 - generate a `robots.txt` file for search engine crawlers
-- generate a `sitemap.xml` overview file of URLs
+- generate a `sitemap.xml` overview of URLs

 # Installation